Michael Ende: Writing style and themes

 Ende claimed, "It is for this child in me, and in all of us, that I tell my stories", and that "[my books are] for any child between 80 and 8 years" (qtd.
 Senick 95, 97).
 He often expressed frustration over being perceived as a children's writer exclusively, considering that his purpose was to speak of cultural problems and spiritual wisdom to people of all ages.
 Especially in Germany, Ende was accused by some critics of escapism.
 He wrote in 1985:

 One may enter the literary parlor via just about any door, be it the prison door, the madhouse door, or the brothel door.
 There is but one door one may not enter it through, which is the nursery door.
 The critics will never forgive you such.
 The great Rudyard Kipling is one to have suffered this.
 I keep wondering to myself what this peculiar contempt towards anything related to childhood is all about.

 Ende's writing could be described as a surreal mixture of reality and fantasy.
 The reader is often invited to take a more interactive role in the story, and the worlds in his books often mirror our reality, using fantasy to bring light to the problems of an increasingly technological modern society.
 His writings were influenced by Rudolf Steiner and his anthroposophy.
-Ende was also known as a proponent of economic reform, and claimed to have had the concept of aging money, or demurrage, in mind when writing Momo.
+Ende was also known as a proponent of economic reform, and claimed to have had the concept of aging money, or demurrage currency, in mind when writing Momo.
 A theme of his work was the loss of fantasy and magic in the modern world.